Protecting Children at Rhiw Syr Dafydd Primary School

-In his absence the Designated Senior Person is the Deputy Head Teacher, Mr Alec Mills.
+In his absence the Designated Senior Person is the SLT.

 Any Safeguarding concerns should be reported to either of these senior leaders.

-If you have a concern regarding the senior leaders, please contact the Chair of Governors Mrs Jayne Hughes or Mrs Lisa Curtis-Jones, Governor with responsibility for Safeguarding and Child Protection.
+If you have a concern regarding the senior leaders, please contact the Chair of Governors Mr Gareth Jones or Mrs Leanne Langley, Governor with responsibility for Safeguarding and Child Protection.